tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Shiny Charm after completing Hoenn Pokedex
 * Modern Sturdy Ability (maybe toggleable?)
 * Starter ability battle feedback (potentially infeasible)
-* Option to toggle "Edit Stats" in the Options Menu to declutter Party Menu options
 * Potentially add item drop on wild pokemon fainting (and rebalance drop items)
 * Increase Mirage Island Odds (or an easy way to enable it)
 * Add a way to see Secret ID in-game